LaunchCodeEducation/web-fundamentals/assignments/build-a-blog/README.md

 #### Display Individual Entry

-There are a few more behaviours that we need to implement:
+There are a few more behaviours that we need to implement.
+We'll go into details on each of these below.

 1. Display a single blog post.
 When a URL of the form `/blog/[id]` (e.g. `/blog/42`) is requested, display the post with that `id`.
 Recall that every entity in the Google App Engine Datastore has a unique numeric ID; it's this ID that we're referring to here.
 A URL of this form is often referred to as a **permalink**.
 1. After a new post is created, redirect to the page for that post.